imyu37/glassplotter/README.md

 [日本語はこちら](README_ja.md)

 ## Overview
-GlassPlotter is an open source, simple desktop glass catalog manager.
+GlassPlotter is an open source, simple desktop glass map viewer.
 This application is capable of plotting glass maps, dispersion graphs and internal transmittance curves.
-GlassPlotter aims to be useful for diverse optical engineers, including those who are not familiar with programming.
+GlassPlotter would be useful for diverse optical engineers, including those who are not familiar with programming.

 ## Key Features
-- Multi Document Interface allows flexible viewing
+- Multi Document Interface enables flexible viewing
 - Good looking plots with intaractive mouse control
-- Support several glass maps, dispersion plot and internal transmittance plot
+- Overlay plotting enables to compare several glasses or catalogs easily

 ## Getting Started

 0. Download
-Windows binaries (portable zip) can be downloaded in [Release page](https://github.com/heterophyllus/glassplotter/releases).
+Windows/Mac binaries (portable zip) can be downloaded in [Release page](https://github.com/heterophyllus/glassplotter/releases).

 1. Load AGF
  What to do first after launching is to load AGF files.
 Go to "File->load AGF" and then select desirable AGF files.